egregors/cbrf/README.md

 ### Models

-Also you can user base models for work with API (see examples in the tests).
+You can use base models for work with API (see examples in the tests).

 `CurrenciesInfo`